 Note that for colleges with no reported on-campus room and board, the average net price has been increased to account for living expenses.
 This number may not only reflect the net price paid to the school for tuition.

 |North Georgia College & State University||58.5% less expensive|

 |Gainesville State College||75.7% less expensive|

 |Kennesaw State University||56.4% less expensive|

 |Southern Polytechnic State University||52.8% less expensive|

 When considering ability to pay for college, the annual cost is often discussed but it's the "all in" multi-year degree cost which matters in the end.
 Let's take a look at what it could really cost for four years at Ball State University.

-At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at Ball State University is $76,960 for students graduating in normal time.
+At the current published rates, an estimated total tuition, fees and living expense price for a 4 year bachelor's degree at BSU is $99,848 for students graduating in normal time.
 This methodology for estimating the 4 year cost is a straight multiple of the most recent reported annual total cost and does not factor in tuition increases during the time you're in school.
 It also assumes you receive no grant or scholarship aid and pay the full list price.

 A potentially more accurate but less conservative estimate of a degree cost can be made by using the school's annual $12,168 in-state net price as the basis.
 Applying this cost over 4 would estimate the cost of a degree at $48,672**